 People have gone wild for succulents in the last few years.
-No cafe is complete without some quirky cacti, every workspace has a neglected Sansevieria in the corner, and appetite for rare varieties has given rise to a global black market for succulents!
+No cafe is complete without some quirky cacti, and every workspace has a neglected Sansevieria in the corner.

 How often should you water a succulent?